Authorization - MQTT Security Fundamentals

 When a client subscribes to a topic, the broker needs to acknowledge each subscription with a return code.
 Return codes include 4 different codes that acknowledge topics with a granted QoS and error codes.
 If the client does not have the right to subscribe a specific topic, the broker can notify the client that the subscription was denied.

-A common best practice is to include the client ID of the publishing client in the permission. __The client is restricted to publish only to topics that are prefixed with its own client ID. __ For example, client123/temperature or client123/#.
+A common best practice is to include the client ID of the publishing client in the permission.
+The client is restricted to publish only to topics that are prefixed with its own client ID.
+For example, client123/temperature or client123/car/speed.
 The same solution can be used for subscribing.
 This is a good pattern for topics that are only concerned with one client.
 Of course, this is often not the only permission needed.
 Frequently, a client has permissions to subscribe to more general topics.
 For example, clients/status or clients/command.
 Use of this pattern depends highly on your individual use case.

 Now, let’s have a look at how a custom authorization can be implemented with the HiveMQ MQTT broker.